Welcome to Camp!

 As you can imagine, these are far from the type of tents you camped in as a child.
 They evoke just the right sort of safari ambience yet have all the conveniences you would need such as an en suite bathroom, spacious accommodation, usually writing desks, proper beds, hanging space, wooden floors etc.

 However, in more remote areas some modern conveniences are not always possible, despite the luxury of the camp.
-Power may be solar-sourced giving you just enough power for reading lights, but not to enough to charge camera batteries or use a hairdryer.
+Power may be solar-sourced giving you just enough power for reading lights, but not enough to charge camera batteries or use a hairdryer.
 Bathrooms are usually shower only to conserve water and the shower may be alfresco.
 Air-conditioning is common in South Africa in tented accommodation but extremely rare elsewhere.
 Check our descriptions carefully for details of a specific camp’s safari accommodation.

 Bush camps are usually seasonal camps which are rebuilt at the start of each dry season.
 They may aim for a low human footprint on the land, meaning that everything is taken away at the end of each season.
 This therefore entails a simpler way of living.
 The main areas usually take the form of mess tents for living/dining rather than the traditional thatch and stone main ‘lodge’.
 The tents are usually a little less luxurious and smaller.
 You still have en suite facilities but these may be semi-open.